-CaPTk is distributed as source code and pre-compiled installers for Windows 64-bit, Linux 64-bit (compiled under Ubuntu 12.04) and we are working on producing an installable package for macOS as well.
+CaPTk is distributed as source code and pre-compiled installers for Windows 64-bit (MSI), Linux 64-bit (App-Image) and MacOS 64-bit (DragNDrop).

 All the installer packages are self-contained and do not need administrative privileges for installation.
 Please direct any queries to email@example.com.

 - Linux Installer

 - MacOS Installer

 - Sample Data (available as download links via the package)

 Supporting Grant: This work is developed through the NIH/NCI/ITCR-supported grant U24-CA189523.